 Denmark is an expat hub, which means that opening a bank account as a foreigner is straightforward.
 Each bank has its own unique policy.
 To open a standard account, you’ll need your photo ID, proof of address and proof of your employment or student status.
 You’ll also need a CPR (Centrale Personregister) which is issued along with your residence permit.
 Without a CPR number, you can’t open a Danish account.

 If you already have an account with an international bank, they may operate in Denmark.
 If they do, you should be able to open an account and conduct simple transactions online.
 You can read more here about how to open a bank account in Denmark.

-It’s important to speak Danish if you want to get a job in Denmark.
+Once you've obtained your working visa, it is important to know that you need to speak Danish if you want to get a full time job in Denmark.
 All government jobs require Danish fluency, and 40% of the jobs in the country are government-provided.
-Being fluent in English won’t guarantee that you’re seen as special, since most Danes are also fluent.
+Being fluent in English won’t guarantee that you’re seen as special, since most Danes are also fluent – though your chances are higher to land an English-speaking job in the bigger cities such as Copenhagen or Aarhus.
 The best way to find a job without speaking Danish is through an engineering or tech job.
-The more specialised you are in a field, the better.
+The more specialized you are in a field, the better.

 To get started, here are a few job-search resources in Denmark:

 |💡The average Danish salary is around 45,000 DKK a month (7,500 USD) gross.
 Keep in mind, however, that Danish income taxes are considerably high.
 Taxation is being done based on income and the highest marginal tax rate including labor market tax can reach 56.5 per cent.|

 If you don’t pursue a job Denmark, studying in Denmark can also be an option as the quality of education is excellent in the country.
 Moreover, if you’re a parent, you might be looking for a school for your children.